a-type/website/src/pages/blog/lofi-sync.md

 > 4. [Migration](/blog/lofi-migration)

 Sync is a big part of lofi, and the core concepts which power it are relevant even to local-only scenarios.

-I hope that most aspects of sync will pretty much work without getting in your way.
-But there are of course a lot of good reasons to want to understand the underlying system.
-It can help with debugging your app (by understanding why data is stored how it is), finding issues with the sync itself (I hope you don't!), or as inspiration if you want to create your own local-first server-sync solution!

 Here are some of the high-level concepts we need to cover: